World Book Online Resource Library

 The Student library is designed for students in fifth to eighth grade.
 It includes more than 40,000 articles; a How to Do Research section; research tools for learning more about animals and places; biographies of important people that are searchable by name, time period, field of study, and other criteria; a Behind the Headlines feature that includes top news stories in an age-appropriate context; trivia quizzes; graphic organizers, and more.

-The Adult library is a powerful research tool for high schoolers and adults.
+The Advanced library is a powerful research tool for high schoolers and adults.
 Students have instant access to thousands of articles that can include maps, tables, sounds, images, videos and animations, Back in Time articles, special reports, websites, and resource guides depending on the topic; the Behind the Headlines feature; webquests and pathfinders designed to help students research various topics; an interactive atlas; the Teaching with Documents collection of more than one hundred short lessons based on primary sources; and much more.

 The eBook library contains hundreds of original World Book titles for all ages, exploring everything from bugs to biographies of famous men and women of history.
 There are books on animals, plants, history, science, social studies, and more.